tmarfil/nginx-api-gateway-for-k8s/docs/class1/module5/lab1.rst

    cd ../task_04

-An `OpenAPi Spec <https://en.wikipedia.org/wiki/OpenAPI_Specification>`_ is a standard that defines the schema of a REST API.
+An `OpenAPI Spec <https://en.wikipedia.org/wiki/OpenAPI_Specification>`_ is a standard that defines the schema of a REST API.
 In an OpenAPI Spec file, we can define the allowable endpoints (/get-job, /add-job), methods (GET /get-job, POST /add-job) and value types (POST /add-job must be an array of strings).
 NGINX Plus App Protect can convert OpenAPi Spec files into enforceable Web Appliation Firewall (WAF) policies.

 Review the OpenAPI spec file for our /get-job and /add-job API endpoints: